Russian forces shell Ukraine's No. 2 city and menace Kyiv | Law-Order

 A top Putin aide and head of the Russian delegation, Vladimir Medinsky, said that the first talks held between the two sides since the invasion lasted nearly five hours and that the envoys “found certain points on which common positions could be foreseen.”
 He said they agreed to continue the discussions in the coming days.

+Video from Kharkiv, Ukraine's second-biggest city, with a population of about 1.5 million, showed residential areas being shelled, with apartment buildings shaken by repeated, powerful blasts.
+Flashes of fire and gray plumes of smoke could be seen.

+Footage released by the government from Kharkiv depicted what appeared to be a home with water gushing from a pierced ceiling.
+What looked like an undetonated projectile was on the floor.

 Authorities in Kharkiv said at least seven people had been killed and dozens injured.
 They warned that casualties could be far higher.
-“They wanted to have a blitzkrieg, but it failed, so they act this way,” said 83-year-old Valentin Petrovich, who watched the shelling from his downtown apartment and gave just his first name and his Russian-style middle name out of fear for his safety.
+“They wanted to have a blitzkrieg, but it failed, so they act this way,” said 83-year-old Valentin Petrovich, who watched the shelling from his downtown apartment and gave just his first name and his patronymic, a middle name derived from his father's name, out of fear for his safety.

 The Russian military has denied targeting residential areas despite abundant evidence of shelling of homes, schools and hospitals.